chaudum/rgain3/README.md

 - MP4 (commonly using the AAC codec)
 - MP3

-Basic usage is simple:
+The basic usage of the program is simple:

 ```console
 $ replaygain AUDIOFILE1 AUDIOFILE2 ...
 ```

-There are some options; see them by running:
+There are various options; see them by running:

 ```console
 $ replaygain --help
 ```

-## `collectiongain`
+### `collectiongain`

-This program is designed to apply Replay Gain to whole music collections, plus the ability to simply add new files, run **collectiongain** and have it replay-gain those files without asking twice.
+This program is designed to apply Replay Gain to whole music collections, plus the ability to simply add new files, run `collectiongain` and have it replay-gain those files without asking twice.

 To use it, simply run: